 It’s essential to remember that post-transaction communication needs to add value to the customer, so don’t reach out without a strong sense of what you’re offering.
 Whether that’s educational value - such as suggesting new ways that they can use the product they’ve purchased, or promotional content that upsells add-ons and extra features.

-For example, some businesses email their customers with shipping and tracking update emails that remind them to leave a review once the product has arrived, while other businesses send a message to their customer after they’ve received the item, with a coupon for them to use on their next purchase.
+For example, some businesses email their customers with shipping and tracking update emails that remind them to leave a review once the product has arrived, while other businesses send a message to their customers after they’ve received the item, with a coupon for them to use on their next purchase.
+Businesses can also use a QR code generator to include custom QR codes on their product packaging, linking to discount coupons, promotional landing pages, or even requesting customer reviews, thus improving customer engagement post-purchase.

 #3 Bring User-Generated Content Into Your Marketing